pradyunsg/lutra/README.md

 ## Acknowledgements

-Lutra is inspired by (and borrows elements from) some excellent technical documentation themes:
+Lutra draws inspiration from some excellent technical documentation websites:

 - [mkdocs-material] for MkDocs
-- [Ionic Framework] documentation
+- [Gatsby] documentation
 - [Tailwind CSS] documentation
 - [Just the Docs] for Jekyll